 IN DEEP WATER: SUSTAINABLE FISHING

-Inspired by fishers along the south coast // Photography by Jon Tonks // Poetry by Chris Redmond // Exhibited with Martin Parr Foundation in Bristol
+Inspired by marine fishers along the south coast // Photography by Jon Tonks // Poetry by Chris Redmond // Exhibited with Martin Parr Foundation in Bristol

 We have lived in balance with our oceans for millennia, but the bounties of our blue planet are ebbing.
-Photographer Jon Tonks has been documenting his encounters with the fishing world, and those trying to act more sustainably along the southwest coast of England, soon to be exhibited at Martin Parr Foundation in collaboration with We Feed The UK.
+Photographer Jon Tonks has been documenting his encounters with the marine fishing world, and those trying to act more sustainably along the southwest coast of England, soon to be exhibited at Martin Parr Foundation in collaboration with We Feed The UK.

 Will, 19, line fishes from his skiff out of Newlyn harbour.
 David, 50, ring-nets anchovies on a small boat.
 His father taught him to fish aged 10, and still meets David at the harbour when his boat comes in.
 Then there’s Bill, who has seen 50 years of change – the cod are moving north these days, he says, because of rising sea temperatures.